In times of international trade, translation process management is becoming ever more important.

-It is KERN's objective to develop flexible, customized processes together with you that will concentrate your company's internal knowledge.
-From advice on writing and formatting in a translation-oriented manner, to the preparation, revision, and maintenance of client-specific terminology and the creation and maintenance of translation memory databases, right up to the seamless integration of client-specific processes into a comprehensive workflow, KERN has a vast wealth of experience available to assist you.
+It is KERN's objective to develop flexible, customized processes with you that will concentrate your company's internal knowledge.
+From advice on writing and formatting in a translation-oriented manner, to the preparation, revision and maintenance of customer-specific terminology and the creation and maintenance of translation memory databases, right up to the seamless integration of customer-specific processes into a comprehensive workflow, KERN has a vast wealth of experience available to assist you.

-The first stage of our co-operation, which is crucial for creating a continuous translation process, entails recording and analyzing your current internal processes.
+To shape a holistic translation process, one first has to record and analyze the existing internal processes of the customer.
 All those involved in the internal processes should participate in this analysis, which determines the standard procedure for the creation of translations.
-The workflow and concrete process specifications should be documented.
+The workflow and specific process specifications should be documented.

-The objective is to improve processes while taking the existing organizational structures into consideration, and thus to make the creation of consistent foreign-language documentation for the introduction of new products more reliable.
-In this respect, questions concerning the delivery of texts and the use of specific translators and editors are not the only issues that need to be discussed.
-Key factors to be considered are rather the way in which data is transferred between translation, editing, product information, media, content management, and document management systems as well as questions related to the creation of consistent source texts and a uniform layout that takes into account the different text lengths in the target languages.
-The content of terminology lists and translations should be coordinated with your internal employees and foreign partners to guarantee the seamless adoption of these specifications into the integrated terminology and translation memory databases.
+The objective is to improve processes whilst taking the existing organizational structures into consideration, and thus to make the creation of consistent foreign-language documentation for the introduction of new products more reliable.
+Key factors to be considered here are the way in which data is transferred between translation, editing, product information, media, content management and document management systems as well as questions related to the creation of consistent source texts and a uniform layout that takes into account the different text lengths in the target languages.
+The content of terminology lists and translations should be coordinated with the employees and foreign partners to guarantee the seamless adoption of these specifications into the integrated terminology and translation memory databases.

 As a result, the documents created are not only more consistent, but rather the overall public image of a company is shaped by this homogeneity.

-At the beginning of a translation project, we will select a suitable KERN project manager to keep you informed about the status of your project at all times.
-The project manager will plan, budget, and coordinate all aspects of the project.
-The project manager is responsible for overseeing the entire project and will regularly discuss individual phases of the project with the language services management team.
+At the beginning of a translation project, we will select a suitable project manager to keep you informed about the status of your project at all times.
+He or she will plan, budget and coordinate all aspects of the project.

-Your dedicated project manager is additionally responsible for coordinating the translation project with you and our specialist translators, proofreaders, graphic designers, etc. All of KERN's project managers are trained translators and/or interpreters.
+Your dedicated project manager coordinates the entire translation project with you and our specialist translators, proofreaders, graphic designers, etc.

 When choosing your desired delivery date, please consider the increased workload and time required for additional work, e.g. for text adaptation, proofreading, foreign-language typesetting, editing, graphic design, printing, etc.